Amasirat/Obsidian/Computer Networks.md

 Each AS has one or more *border routers* that take the traffic from the current domain to other domains.
 Each AS that participates in BGP needs to have at least one **BGP Speaker**.
 A border router can also be a speaker but not always.

-**BGP** advertises *complete paths*, so it's called a *path-vector* protocol because of that.
-This is to prevent loops from happening.

 For example, an AS (which could be a provider AS) that is connected to stub AS (which could be a client AS, either home or company network) their BGP speaker will advertise that it can reach networks 128.96, 192.4.153, 192.4.32, 192.4.3 directly.
 Other AS get this advertisement and make advertisements of their own.

 ![[2025-06-12_18-40.png]]

+**BGP** advertises *complete paths*, so it's called a *path-vector* protocol because of that.
+This is to prevent loops from happening.
+The reason is simple:

 Say for instance that AS2 and AS3 were to be connected.
-When AS1 advertises that it can reach 128.96 (which it got from AS2), AS3 will also recieve that and say that it can reach 128.96 to AS2, AS3 then may think that AS3 is actually directly connected to 128.96 instead of itself, so a loop will happen.
+When AS1 advertises that it can reach 128.96 (which it got from AS2), AS3 will also recieve that and say that it can reach 128.96 to AS2, AS2 then may think that AS3 is actually directly connected to 128.96 instead of itself, so a loop will happen.
 However by advertising complete paths, this situation will be avoided because If an AS recieves an advertisement path that sees itself listed, it will discard it to prevent loops.

 Provider AS have 16-bit unique IDs which makes it possible to detect loops like above, however stub AS do not have to have unique IDs.